nirav1011/M25baja-daq-telemetry/README.md

 # Baja SAE — Data Acquisition & Live Telemetry

 Sensor drivers, onboard logging, and a wireless telemetry link for UCLA's Baja SAE off-road race car.
-A ESP32 microcontroller reads an IMU over SPI and a GPS module over UART, streams the data to a Raspberry Pi for logging, and the Pi pushes it over a wireless link to a base-station dashboard — giving the team live position, orientation, and acceleration during testing runs.
+A ESP32 microcontroller reads an IMU over I2C and a GPS module over UART, streams the data to a Raspberry Pi for logging, and the Pi pushes it over a wireless link to a base-station dashboard — giving the team live position, orientation, and acceleration during testing runs.